rseah145/smw-term2/lesson_4_part_2/Practical.md

 ## Using User Configuration to apply GPO settings to specific users

+Edit the DisableUSBWin10GPO.
 Clear deny read and write access settings under pc config section (not shown)
 From "enabled" to "not configured"

 <br>

+Edit the DisableUSBWin10GPO.
+Apply 2 user config settings